What is a Loan?

 Depending on an individual’s financial wants, he may choose to use all or just a portion of his credit limit.
-Every time this person pays for an item with his credit card, the credit decreases.
+Every time this person pays for an item with his credit card, the remaining available credit decreases.

-With closed-end loans, individuals are not allowed to borrow again once they have repaid them.
+With closed-end loans, individuals are not allowed to borrow again until they have repaid them.
 As one makes repayments of the closed-end loan, the loan balance decreases.
 However, if the borrower wants more money, he needs to apply for another loan from scratch.
 The process entails presenting documents to prove that they are credit-worthy and waiting for approval.
 Examples of closed-end loans are a mortgage, auto loans, and student loans.

 The term is often used when applying for a mortgage.
 It refers to a loan that is not insured by government agencies such as the Rural Housing Service (RHS).

 Things to Consider Before Applying for a Loan